PeterARBork/HIV_infection_age_predictor/README.md

 # Usage
 Place hammings.py in folder with .mpileup files and execute from command-line.

-Optionally set intercept, slope and threshold in the script hard-coding.
+Optionally set intercept, slope and threshold in the script by hard-coding your settings in the first few lines.